wombleton/gitlaw-nz/acts/C/Corrections Act 2004.md

     *   (a) the officer conducting the search; or

-    *   (b) any other person (being a constable, an officer of Customs, or any member of the armed forces) who may accompany the officer for the purposes of the search.
+    *   (b) any other person (being a constable, an officer of Customs, or any member of the Armed Forces) who may accompany the officer for the purposes of the search.

     (3) While any officer is using a dog for the purposes of searching any person, the person who has control of the dog must not allow that dog to come into physical contact with the person being searched.